footballdaniel/zDepthRenderingCave/01_Capture/instructions.md

 - Setup and Calibrate Optitrack through Motive Software
 - Use basic Markerset for full body capture

-- *Alternatively, but not scripted*
+- *Alternatively, but not scripted:*
 - Attach markerset of three or four markers on the highest head position of subject
 - Select markers in Optitrack and add as a rigid body